tacemonster/traffic-playback/Documentation/UI Capture Job.md

 ## Method
 This field accepts a PCRE(PHP) formatted regular expression, and filters based on the HTTP request method (GET, POST, PUT, ...).
 For example, #((GET)|(POST))# will match GET and POST requests but not capture any other type.

+# Add new component to UI

+1- Update the nav bar by appending to the navLinks list in App.js, giving your new page an appropriate title and a route.

+2- Create you new react component and import it into /Components/Playback/Playback.js.
+   Add route to render(), using the same route chosen in step 1 as your exact path.